rsspp/fastclick/README.md

 Load-balancing
 --------------
-The heart of RSS++ is the DeviceBalancer element.
+The heart of RSS++ is the DeviceBalancer element (elements/userlevel/devicebalancer.cc).
 This element can load-balance NIC flow tables inside the kernel using ethtool, while counting entries with a BPF program.
 In that case, no packets flow through Click, which is used mainly as a library.
 We are looking on packaging to remove the need for Click in this case, stay tuned.

 TODO : add example of kernel config